 If armchairs are positioned or used improperly, they may encourage bad posture.
 If your keyboard is set on a desk, you may need armrests to perch your elbows on to reach the keyboard while keeping your shoulders relaxed.
 However, if you use a keyboard tray, using the armrests forces your arms and shoulders into an unnatural position that strains the muscles in those areas and causes them to stiffen after continued practice.
 Armrests may also encourage you to habitually lean on one side or the other.
 Maintaining this position distributes pressure poorly throughout your body and may cause muscle pain, back tightness, muscle soreness, loss of flexibility, and even headaches.

-If you are unsure what you prefer, you may have an easy solution already at your disposal.
+If you are unsure about what you prefer, you may have an easy solution already at your disposal.
 The arms on most office chairs are removable.
 If you are hesitant about buying an armless office chair, try removing the arms of your current chair and see how you like it after a week or so (or enough time to get the feel of it and use it in your normal routine).
 There will probably be differences in how you move in the chair, what postures you use, and how you interact with your keyboard and mouse.
 Keep track of these differences and try to determine which type of chair is most comfortable and keeps you the most relaxed.
 Having or not having arms often comes down to personal preference, so decide what the most comfortable office chair for you is.

 President at Office Chairs Unlimited – I have been in the furniture industry for over 20 years, and I’m an expert (just ask me) on all things furniture.
 I know a thing or two because I’ve seen a thing or two.